AngieV/S4S_new/README.md

 # S4S_new
-Reboot of the S4S project
+Reboot of the S4S project for LaunchCode LiftOff.